Catholicism in the Second Spanish Republic: Formation of CEDA

 The Spanish Confederation of the Autonomous Right (Confederación Española de Derechas Autónomas or CEDA) was founded in February 1933 and was led from its inception by José María Gil-Robles.
 Despite dismissing the idea of a party as a 'rigid fiction', the CEDA leaders created a stable party organisation which would lead the Spanish right into the age of mass politics.
 The campaign against the constitution began in CEDA's Castilian heartlands.

 Dilectissima Nobis

 On 3 June 1933, in the encyclical Dilectissima Nobis (On Oppression Of The Church Of Spain), Pope Pius XI condemned the Spanish Government's deprivation of the civil liberties on which the Republic was supposedly based, noting in particular the expropriation of Church property and schools and the persecution of religious communities and orders.
 He demanded restitution of the expropriated properties which were now, by law, property of the Spanish State, to which the Church had to pay rent and taxes in order to continue using these properties.
 "Thus the Catholic Church is compelled to pay taxes on what was violently taken from her" Religious vestments, liturgical instruments, statues, pictures, vases, gems and similar objects necessary for worship were expropriated as well.
-The encyclical urged Catholics in Spain to fight with all legal means against these injustices.
+The encyclical urged Catholics in Spain to fight with all legal means against these injustices and to not allow any truce with Spanish republicans, blaming them to be essentially Anti-Catholics and impossible to co-operate with their illegit institutions.